So many to choose from, but I have managed to narrow down 30 of the best budget Mod compilations around. Most costing about a fiver.

 Let’s start with the obvious one and an album that everyone should own.

-The CD is the cheap format here, although a vinyl version did get released for Record Store Day this year.
-If you want that, expect to pay £25 upwards.
+The CD is the cheap format here, although a vinyl version did get released for Record Store Day a couple of yeats back.
+If you want that, expect to pay £30 and upwards.
+If you can find a copy on vinyl. getting harder to spot these days

-But this one is just £4.99 for 25 beat-based classics, including the likes of Bert’s Apple Crumble by The Quik, Girl Don’t Make Me Wait by Timebox and Grow Your Own by Small Faces.
-A must-buy.
+But this one is just £7 for 25 beat-based classics, including the likes of Bert’s Apple Crumble by The Quik, Girl Don’t Make Me Wait by Timebox and Grow Your Own by Small Faces.
+A must-buy at this price.

 2. 20 Original Mod Classics